maheshsabnis/Blazmeanbatch3/nodees6/readme.md

           - secret key: The Signature
           - Token Settings
             - Expiry
+              - Make sure that the expiry is not un-necessarily kept for long duration
+              - Ideally 20-mins is best
             - Algorithm
       - verify(token, secret key, decode)
         - Verify the received token